garretdepass/deadlands-dice-roller/README.md

 After I released the MVP, the rest of the group saw what I'd built and asked to be added too.
 Now we're all using it, and I'm collecting feedback.
 My users are vocal, so I've had to prioritize.
 The very near term roadmap includes:

 1. Tech debt - add contexts and test coverage.
 1. Fate chip functionality - these have functional impacts on rolls, and can be exchanged for Bounty Points.
-I'd like to make them fully functional with menus that clearly explain the way chips are used.
+I'd like to make them fully functional with menus that clearly explain the complex ways chips are used.
 1. Visual polish - I'd like to take a measured visual pass and make the experience feel more refined.

 I have a very full set of not-yet-prioritized features to work through after these.